GoogleContainerTools/kpt-functions-sdk/docs/api/classes/_types_.configs.md

 Inserts objects into the Configs.

-If another object already in Configs has the same (Group, Kind, Namespace, Name), replaces that one with the passed object.
+If another object already in Configs has the same [kubernetesKey](../modules/_types_.md#kuberneteskey), replaces that one with the given object.

-If multiple objects have the same (Group, Kind, Namespace, Name), discards all but the last one.
+If inserting multiple objects with the same [kubernetesKey](../modules/_types_.md#kuberneteskey), discards all but the last one.

-Does not preserve insertion order of the passed objects.
+Does not preserve insertion order of the given objects.

 **Parameters:**